MikroElektronika/mikrosdk_click_v2/clicks/waterdetect3/details.md

 ## Example Description

-> This example demonstrates the use of the Water Detect 3 Click board by detecting if water is present on the sensor part of the click.
+> This example demonstrates the use of the Water Detect 3 Click board by detecting if water is present on the sensor part of the Click.

 **The demo application is composed of two sections :**